 Day 7 - Breakfast and set off riding downstream, heading back to El Boquerón, with some long canters along the valleys, to arrive in time for lunch.
-After lunch say good bye to the horses and the team at El Boqueron, then set off by vehicle driving back to Estancia San Jose.
+After lunch say good bye to the horses and the team at El Boqueron and set of by vehicle back to Estancia San José for your final night.
 Farewell dinner & night at San Jose.
-(B,L,D)

-Day 8 - After breakfast you will be taken to Ushuaia airport (approx. 4 hours' drive).
-We highly recommend staying a night in the worlds' southernmost city before onward travel!
-(B)
+Day 8 - After breakfast you will be taken to Ushuaia airport (approx. 3 1⁄2 hours' drive).
+We recommend staying a night in the worlds southernmost city before onward travel.